Termineric/My-VONE-6502/README.md

         "Read Eprom"
         "Check Eprom"

-    * Uses software & Hardware from "Electuur" or other places don't know any more like Ben Eater hy is the best Youtuber how hy explane thinks any can get in to it "THANKS Ben Eater & "8 bit Guy" you make love my electronics again "
+    * Uses software & Hardware from "Electuur" or other places don't know anymore like Ben Eater he is the best Youtuber around.
+I like how he explains things in a way anyone can get into it.
+"THANKS Ben Eater & "8 bit Guy" you make me love my electronics again!"

-    * All programming i don on paper by hand and then type in on keyboard
+    * All programming I don't do on paper, but by hand and then type in on keyboard

-    * I build on card program Eproms (old syle 18/21/25 volts) locate in D000 (i wish still have this card i can't remember how i build it i think i somelse plan)
+    * I build on card program Eproms (old syle 18/21/25 volts) locate in D000 (I wish still have this card I can't remember how I build it.)

-    After i get VIC20 i make interfase to 19" Case and remove CPU-card and key-board because VIC20 can't play dead so only memory-card(some small change the adress and VIC20 have more memory)
+    After i got the VIC20 I made an interface to 19" Case and remove CPU-card and keyboard because VIC20 can't play dead, so only memory-card (some small changes to the address and the VIC20 has more memory)

 "THE My-VONE-6502"
 ===============================================================================
-    I start building computer here under describe whatt i go or plan to uses .
+    I started building the computer and below I describe what my plans are and what I've done.

-    *I have OLD 19" case and 3 Backboard for euro-bus pcb's the layout is made for Din-41612 row A,B,C Pin assignment from "junior computer" Din41612 A,C rows connectors the B row for extend version extra adress space see Bus pin assignment (This will be made soon)
+    *I have OLD 19" case and 3 Backboard for euro-bus pcb's the layout is made for Din-41612 row A,B,C Pin assignment from "junior computer" Din41612 A,C rows connectors the B row for extend version extra adress space see Bus pin assignment (this will be made soon).
-      The Main CPU-BOARD can have extends-board on in that connect the A0/A16 to A0/A16 But when 74612 extend-board is on ther you can adress many more memory for this use Iuses B row
+      The Main CPU-BOARD can have extends-board on in that connect the A0/A16 to A0/A16 But when 74612 extended-board is there so you can address many more memory for this use I use the B row

     * "THE My-VONE-6502 KeyBoard"
         * Debug mode